SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Our approach

-We introduce a UNet-like architecture for signals $x\in\calX_p$, with pooling performed in the spectral domain to produce a coarser signal to manipulate in the "deeper" layers of the network (see Figure~\ref{fig:unet}).
-The unpool component of the network is performed by padding the coarser signal with zeros and stacking the features with the residues from the residual block.
+Following the work by \cite{esteves2023scaling}, we also introduce a UNet architecture for signals $x \in \mathcal{X}_p$, where pooling is performed in the spectral domain to obtain coarser representations in deeper layers (see Figure~\ref{fig:unet}).
+The unpooling step is implemented by zero-padding in the spectral domain the lower-resolution representation and concatenating it with the residual features provided by the skip connections.